Bethany Joy Lenz: Acting

 Early in 2016, Lenz starred in her friend Kristin Fairweather's first short film, Grace.
 She also appeared in March 2016 in two episodes of third season of Agents of S.H.I.E.L.D.
 In mid-2016, she was cast in the new drama American Gothic as a character named April.

-Since 2021, Lenz has been a co-host on the Drama Queens podcast along with her former One Tree Hill co-stars, Sophia Bush and Hilarie Burton Morgan.
+From 2021 to 2025, Lenz was a co-host on the Drama Queens podcast along with her former One Tree Hill co-stars Sophia Bush, Hilarie Burton Morgan and Robert Buckley.

 Music

 After Lenz's exit from Guiding Light, she completed a demo of original music.
 Trained by the director of the Brooklyn College of Opera, Lenz plays the guitar and piano and writes her own music.
 Her first album, entitled Preincarnate, was released in October 2002.
 She worked under the direction of director Garry Marshall and alongside musician Carole King on a new musical adapted from the series Happy Days.
 She also took the opportunity to work in a public reading of a musical version of the novel The Outsiders directed by Arthur Allan Seidelman.